DevExpress/devextreme-demos/JSDemos/Demos/TabPanel/SortableClosableTabs/description.md

 Specify a CSS selector to indicate draggable items.
 This demo sets filter to `.dx-tab`.

 - [itemOrientation](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#itemOrientation)
-Set this option to *"horizontal"*.
+Set this property to *"horizontal"*.
 When a user drags a tab, remaining items move left and right to designate the drop target.

 - [onDragStart](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#onDragStart) and [onReorder](/Documentation/ApiReference/UI_Widgets/dxSortable/Configuration/#onReorder)
 Implement these handlers to configure drag and drop logic and modify the **dataSource** after the tabs are reordered.